 Complement activation and its effects can be inhibited in multiple ways.
 By targeting complement proteins upstream of C3, one of the three principal activation pathways can be inhibited.
 For example, inhibition of factor D results in inhibition of the alternative pathway, but not the classical or lectin pathways.
 The complement system can also be inhibited by targeting complement proteins downstream of C3, which results in limited inhibition of complement effects.
-For example, inhibition of C5 leads to inhibition of the formation of the membrane attack complex and C5a-mediated inflammation, but does not affect opsonization or C3a-mediated inflammation.
+For example, inhibition of the formation of the membrane attack complex and C5a-mediated inflammation, but does not affect opsonization or C3a-mediated inflammation.